Troubleshooting steps to get a device checking in again

 - Re-enroll: Manually re-enrolling the problem device may resolve any check-in-related issues.

-Ensure the correct Blueprint is selected when downloading the enrollment file.
+Ensure the correct Blueprint is selected when enrolling a device.
 If a different Blueprint is selected, the device will enforce that Blueprint's assigned Library items and parameters.
 The device record will not be duplicated after re-enrolling.
 Kandji will link the new enrollment with the prior device record.